strimzi/strimzi.github.io/_posts/2023-10-11-kafka-consumer-client-essentials.md

 2. Message ordering: A consumer observes messages in a single partition in the same order that they were committed to the broker, which means that Kafka only provides ordering guarantees for messages in a single partition.
 If absolute ordering within a topic is important, use a single-partition topic.
 While a single-partition topic allows only one consumer instance, you can leverage a pool of worker threads to create a multi-threaded consumer for more efficient processing.
+Messages processed by different threads might not be in the exact order in which they were produced, so there is a trade-off between parallelism and strict ordering.
 When processing messages for specific entities (like users), you can use the ID (like user ID) as the message key and direct all messages to a single partition.
 This way, you can maintain message ordering for events specific to individual entities.
 If a new entity is created, you can create a new topic and migrate its data.